vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

   - Republishers: Who is the original primary source?
 Who is republishing the research, and what are their biases, intentions, and incentives?
 Do people from multiple sides publish this?
   - Audience bias: Is there an existing bias in the audience that may have been preventing wider publication?
 Why was this published or surfaced now?
 Is the current environment related to the results?
 3. Scientific Process and Evidence: At what stage is this research in the scientific process of validation and publishing?
   - How often are similar results invalid and retracted?
-Does the title match the article?
   - Burden of Evidence: What is the specific evidence for the claims?
 Are the metrics and their comparisons valid and relevant?
 Or are there hidden effects?
 Is this a randomized double-blind placebo control (RDBPC) trial?
   - Transparent: Is the process published and reliable?
 Are the numbers published, and do they show reasonable statistical distribution?
 If you wanted to hide something, where would you hide it?
 4. Scientific Context: What do existing research and the history of this field suggest about these findings?
   - The idea: Is there a clear main finding or an attempt to create confusion by adding unnecessary instead?
 Is the main message coherent?
+Does the title match the content?
   - Shoulders of Giants: What previous research does this paper cite and stand on?
 What are the assumptions, and were they proven?
   - Cross-check: Is the explanation for the claims correct?
 How does it compare to similar related research?
 Do the existing trends and order of magnitude estimates match the results?
 5. Future Expectations and Impact: What is the outlook for this finding